sharmaaayu981/My-Digital-CV/README.md

 - Deploy Project for Review

 ### Key Points
-1. Setup your DialogFlow Agent by using the template.
+1. Setup your DialogFlow Agent by using the [Template](https://github.com/sharmaaayu981/My-Digital-CV/tree/master/Template).
 2. Setup Google Assistant Setup.
 3. Deploy the project for Review.